CBS makes bid for Viacom

 Moonves has held several top-level executive positions within both CBS and Viacom since the 1990s, and he has run CBS during the entirety of its recent run as an independent company.

+Other analysts have suggested that CBS may ultimately pay a premium for Viacom.
+In a research note last month, RBC Capital Markets analyst Steven Cahall wrote that such a valuation would compensate for what Viacom has done to improve.

+Plus, Cahall added, CBS management "cares more about control than price" — and ultimately wants to get the deal done.

-Viacom is now run by longtime company executive Bob Bakish, who has held the CEO title since 2016.
-His rise followed the high-profile exit of Viacom CEO Philippe Dauman, who was forced out that year by Sumner Redstone's daughter, Shari Redstone.
+.Bakish's rise followed the high-profile exit of Viacom CEO Philippe Dauman, who was forced out that year by Sumner Redstone's daughter, Shari Redstone.

 Sumner Redstone is in very poor health.
 He is 94 and can no longer speak, according to multiple media reports.
 In 2016, Redstone was the victor in a prolonged court battle, winning control over Viacom.